Credit Cards Credit Card Basics

 There are plenty of "RFID-blocking" products out there, but do they actually do anything?
 Here's what they can prevent — and what they can't.

-Fact checked
+Fact check checkmark icon Fact checked

-What is an RFID sensor chip?
+What is RFID blocking?

-An RFID chip is used to exchange information with an RFID reader using radio waves.
-Depending on the RFID chip — active or passive — these radio waves can broadcast from only a few inches to upwards of 1,500 feet.
-The RFID chips used in credit cards, thankfully, are passive RFID tags, so the chip has to be close enough — usually four to six inches — from the RFID reader for it to pick it up.
-If you think the few seconds it takes to swipe your credit card or insert the chip into the reader is too long, RFID’s contactless capabilities make the transaction even faster, allowing you to just tap and go.
+The RFID chips used in all credit cards, thankfully, are passive RFID tags, so the chip has to be close enough — usually four to six inches — from the RFID reader to get activated and emit a signal.
+If you think the few seconds it takes to swipe your credit card or insert the chip into the reader is too long, RFID's contactless capabilities make the transaction even faster, allowing you to just tap and go.

 How criminals could steal your credit card information

-But they’ve got to be close — usually within four to six inches of the card — unless they have a really strong antenna.
-At that close of a distance, you’d probably notice, but it does depend on where you are.
-If you’re walking through Target, someone coming within six inches of you would be incredibly noticeable, but that proximity might not be as suspicious if you’re crammed in a crowded train.
+If you're walking through Target, someone coming within six inches of you would be incredibly noticeable, but that proximity might not be as suspicious if you're crammed in a crowded train.
 In that scenario, someone just brushing against you might be enough for a criminal to potentially get your information.

-While this might have you on guard the next time you leave your house, looking at anyone standing next to you in line or in a crowded place as a potential thief, American Express notes that signals coming from the RFID chip only emit the credit card number and expiration date; not the CVV code or cardholder’s name.
-While this can be enough for a thief to successfully duplicate your card for in-store purchases, online purchases typically require you to enter the CVV code and expiration date, which isn’t transmitted through the RFID.
+While this might have you on guard the next time you leave your house, looking at anyone standing next to you in line or in a crowded place as a potential thief, signals coming from the RFID chip only emit the credit card number and expiration date; not the CVV code or cardholder's name.

 Furthermore, many RFID-enabled credit cards send out a unique serial code, which, according to both Visa and Mastercard, changes every time you use it, so if someone does get your information and is able to duplicate it, they'll likely only be able to use your information once — if at all.